IdontKNOWcodingREALLY/simple-wake-on-lan-but-diffent-icon/README.md

   <a href="https://www.dart.dev"><img src="https://img.shields.io/badge/Dart-%230175C2.svg?logo=dart&logoColor=white" alt="Dart"></a>
 </p>

-Simple Wake on Lan is a simple cross-platform flutter application for Android and iOS to send Wake On Lan packets to a device.
+Simple Wake on Lan is a simple cross-platform flutter application for Android to send Wake On Lan packets to a device.

 ## Usage
 Wake on LAN (WoL) is a network protocol that allows a device to be turned on or awakened remotely